citrix/terraform-provider-citrixadc/docs/resources/gslbservice.md

 # Resource: gslbservice

-This resource is used to manage Global Server Load Balancing service
+This resource is used to manage Global Server Load Balancing service.

 ## Example usage